jaempawi/xqtl-paper/main_text/3_single_context_multigene_trans/index.md

-# Multi-gene and trans-xQTL fine-mapping
+# Coordinated gene regulation and long-range genetic effects

 Content for multi-gene and trans-xQTL fine-mapping chapter will be added here.